Devalopers/Devalopers/README.md

 ![GitHub issues](https://img.shields.io/github/issues/devalopers/devalopers)

-Devalopers is an `online platform (backend here) ` that allows `Tech Companies in Globally and specially in mena ` to post `jobs and projects` while `Developers, UX/Graphic designers, AI/ML, Tech Project managers and Tech product managers` to find `Remote Jobs and Freelancing projects`.
+Devalopers is an `online platform (backend here) ` that allows `Tech Companies in Globally and especially  in MENA ` to post `jobs and projects` while `Developers, UX/Graphic designers, AI/ML, Tech Project managers and Tech product managers` to find `Remote Jobs and Freelancing projects`.

 It will be a `free` platform to post jobs and apply for jobs for all its users